Framework for the application service layer, approximating Uncle Bob Martin's Clean Architecture.

 - The session must NOT be imported in the Action layer (which contains business rules).
 Really, only your Repository object can use the session.

 If you wish to adopt the Clean Architecture, then Kerno can help you.
 Here is how.

 Startup time and request time

 Kerno computes some things at startup and keeps the result in a “global” object which is an instance of the Kerno class.
 This instance is initialized with the app’s settings and utilities (strategies) are registered on it.
-Then it is used on each request to obtain globals.
-Each request consists of a call to an Action.

 In order to swap components between environments, Kerno could have used the famous and awesome Zope Component Architecture, but we are using Reg instead.
 Reg is very powerful and you don’t need to create an interface for each component you want to register.